rajeevranjanpandey/drone-solar-inspection/README.md

 - Cost Efficiency: Reduced operational costs by eliminating manual labor and optimizing solar panel maintenance.

 ## How It Works
-1. **Drone Setup**: The drone is equipped with a high-resolution camera and pre-programmed flight path.
+1. Drone Setup: The drone is equipped with a high-resolution camera and pre-programmed flight path.
-2. **Flight Path Design**: A path is designed to ensure that the drone covers the entire solar panel installation.
+2. Flight Path Design: A path is designed to ensure that the drone covers the entire solar panel installation.
-3. **Data Collection**: The drone captures high-quality images during its flight.
+3. Data Collection: The drone captures high-quality images during its flight.
 This data is transmitted to a central server.
-4. **Fault Detection**: Image processing algorithms analyze the data to detect issues such as dirt accumulation, cracks, or other damages.
+4. Fault Detection: Image processing algorithms analyze the data to detect issues such as dirt accumulation, cracks, or other damages.
-5. **Reporting**: A detailed report is generated that highlights the areas needing attention, helping technicians to quickly address maintenance needs.
+5. Reporting: A detailed report is generated that highlights the areas needing attention, helping technicians to quickly address maintenance needs.

 ## Technologies Used
 - Drone Technology: For autonomous flight and data collection.